 We had the Ektorp sofa in our playroom in our last house, and it was easy to wash the slipcover too.
 Usually, I could get away with just washing one cushion cover if one every got dirty instead of the entire thing.
 It’s not as deep-sitting as the Farlov, and it’s on the short side, but we liked it.

 We just installed this pendant light in Olivia’s new playroom and it is cuuuuuuute!
 It looks like something out of West Elm.
-But it is a little bit on the dim side, so if you don’t have other lighting in the room to help it out, this one might not be bright enough for you.
+The light fixtures are some of the best IKEA decor you can buy.
+This one is a little bit on the dim side, so if you don’t have other lighting in the room to help it out, this one might not be bright enough for you.

 We’ve loved using Billy bookcases so much for built-ins that we’ve installed them TWICE!
 It’s way easier and cheaper using these that are already made than building entirely from scratch.

-I always forget about their art and posters, but they have some really great ones that they change out frequently.
+I always forget about the art and posters in IKEA decor, but they have some really great ones that they change out frequently.
 In our old playroom, I found a cute poster of theirs that I cut up to stick on some framed cork boards for pops of color.

 These armed lamps we had on our nightstands in our old master bedroom were only $40 that look exactly like $100 versions I’ve seen in more high-end stores.